 - Fill out the Enrollment Application.
-Submit it to the CyberLynx office nearest you.
+You will need to print this form or download it in order to submit it to the CyberLynx office nearest you.
 Please note that a copy of the child’s birth certificate is needed only if he or she has not previously attended another public school.

 - A CyberLynx representative will contact you to discuss enrollment requirements.